lbeder/crypto-scanner/README.md

 └─────────────┴─────────────┴────────────────────┴──────────────────┘
 ```

+#### Custom Pricing

-You can also add assets priced in tokens.
-Please note that the token should have been added via the `add-token` command:
+You can also add assets priced in other tokens/assets.
+Please note that the token should have been added via the `add-token` command (or appear in the global token list, if you have explicitly specified to use it):

 ```sh
 crypto-scanner add-asset --name CDP --quantity 123 --unit-price 1 --symbol ETH